The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: Acknowledgments

 \section{Acknowledgments}

+We are particularly grateful to Oliver Schlotterer for detailed feedback on the manuscript.
+We also thank Keith Ellis for pointing out typographical errors in an earlier version of this review.
 Z.B. is supported by the U.S. Department of Energy (DOE) under grant no.~DE-SC0009937 and by the Mani L. Bhaumik Institute for Theoretical Physics.
 J.J.M.C. is grateful for the support of Northwestern University, the DOE under contract DE-SC0021485, and by the Alfred P. Sloan Foundation.
 R.R.~is supported by the U.S. Department of Energy (DOE) under grant no.~DE-SC00019066.
 The work of M.C. is supported by the Swedish Research Council under grant 2019-05283.
 The research of M.C.~and~H.J. is also supported by the Knut and Alice Wallenberg Foundation under grants KAW 2018.0116 ({\it From Scattering Amplitudes to Gravitational Waves}) and KAW 2018.0162, and the Ragnar S\"{o}derberg Foundation (Swedish Foundations' Starting Grant).

 1 cm